ontouchstart/rabbit-holes/docs/from-hoare-to-hoare/README.md

 # From Hoare to Hoare

-I have been very intressted in Rust programming language and here is a fascinating  rabbit hole.
+I have been interested in history of computing and Rust programming language.
+Here is a fascinating  rabbit hole I have fallen into.

 - <https://graydon2.dreamwidth.org/318788.html>